haydavid23/FastFoodCounter/README.md

 Customized workout routine for each meal consumed.
 Ability for the user to check-off completed workouts to burn calories.
-Progress Bar that displays total calories consumed vs total calories burned.
+Animated progress Bar that displays total calories consumed vs total calories burned.

 ## Currently working on these additions :